Administration of Justice (Scotland) Act 1933

-The Administration of Justice (Scotland) Act 1933 is an act of the Parliament at Westminster legislating for Scotland which introduced changes in Scottish legal procedure "following the recommendations of a Royal Commission which reported in 1927".
+The Administration of Justice (Scotland) Act 1933 (23 & 24 Geo.
+5. c.
+41) is an act of the Parliament at Westminster legislating for Scotland which introduced changes in Scottish legal procedure "following the recommendations of a Royal Commission which reported in 1927".

-Background to Act
+Background to act

-The Act was introduced following the Royal Commission on the Court of Session and the Office of Sheriff Principal.
+The act was introduced following the Royal Commission on the Court of Session and the Office of Sheriff Principal.

-The Judiciary
+The judiciary

-The Act abolished the ancient practice of a trial (or examination) of qualifications of a nominee for appointment as a judge of the Court of Session (s.
+The act abolished the ancient practice of a trial (or examination) of qualifications of a nominee for appointment as a judge of the Court of Session (s.
 1).
 The Bill Chamber was abolished (s.
 3) and an additional division of the Inner House was created (s.
 2).
 It provided new arrangements for the sittings of judges (granting them a power to extend a session if required) and for the work of the vacation judge (s.
 4).

-Officers of the Courts
+Officers of the courts

 Provisions were made for the appointment of officers of the High Court of Justiciary and the Court of Session and their superannuation arrangements.

 Civil procedure

 Court of Session

-The Act ended the right of parties to choose the judge (Lord Ordinary) or Division for the hearing of their causes or appeals (s.
+The act ended the right of parties to choose the judge (Lord Ordinary) or Division for the hearing of their causes or appeals (s.
 5).
 It simplified the form of proceedings (ss.
 6-9) and created a procedure to allow summary trial (by a judge without a jury) (s.
 10).

 A procedure for a simple majority verdict by a jury was introduced (majority verdicts had long been available to criminal juries in Scotland).
 Provision for made for situations where a juror died or became unfit to continue serving (s.
 11).